- Patricia Kimball, MS

 Stuart Lewis, MD

-Dr. Lewis is General Practitioner and Clinical Associate Professor of Medicine at the NYU School of Medicine.
+Dr. Lewis is an Associate Professor of Medicine at the Dartmouth Geisel School of Medicine and Staff Physician in the Division of Geriatrics and Primary Care.
 Alongside his practice he works to promote evidence-based decision making at the interface of public policy, public health and individual well-being.
 This focus has led to a diverse set of collaborations with law enforcement, Fortune 100 pharmaceutical benefits management companies, state agencies and others.

 Zach Gassoumis, PhD